 - Dividend = Dividend received during the year

-Let us have a look at an example in order to have a better understanding of the concept.
+Let us have a look at an example of how to calculate total shareholder return, to have a better understanding of the concept.

-Suppose a stock of XYZ company was purchased by the investor for $20.
+Suppose the investor purchased a stock of XYZ company for $20.
 The current price of the stock comes out to be $25.
 Also, till date the investor has received a total dividend of $4.